trekimann/Feefo_assesment/app/src/main/java/feefo_assessment/ApiDesign/index.md

 * an extras field which can contain data such as the notes colour, if its stared, a creation data and a modified date
 * The notes contents.

-The note should be renderable with just the note_id and the note contents, everything in the extras field should be treated as optional
+The note should be renderable with just the note_id and the note contents, everything in the extras field should be treated as optional.

 For example for each note: